-Strategy - A strategy a specific set of actions taken by a subject to achieve their goals.
-It is the exact path among many possible paths to reach one (or several) of their many possible goals.
-If you do classic antifascism and your goal is to disrupt fash organizing, a strategy you might select is: next Tuesday night, we are going to place 500 flyers outing a local chud throughout the neighborhoods where they both live and work.
+Strategy - A strategy is a specific set of actions taken by a subject to achieve their goals.
+It is the exact path among many possible paths to reach one (or several)

 2Many texts about threat modeling talk about assets that a subject wants to protect, and this makes sense when discussing valuables in a safe or data in computer networks.
 For radicals, we're generally less concerned with physical assets but with intangible ones.
 Hence, we use the term "goals."